OBSERVABILITY PLATFORM

 You can assign only one main behavior and one override behavior to a dataset.

-Both the main and override behaviors can use any of the trace behavior types, which are baseline, allow, and deny.
-You can set the override behavior to start immediately, or schedule it to start at a future time.
+Both the main and override layers can use any of the trace behavior types, which are baseline, allow, and deny.
+You can also create custom behaviors and assign them to the main or override layers on datasets.
+When assigning a behavior to the override layer, you can set the behavior to start immediately, or schedule it to start at a future time.

 When managing assigned behaviors, you can set the shaping order for overlapping trace datasets.
 The shaping order determines the priority order to apply behaviors when traces in one dataset overlap with traces in another dataset.
 For example, if a trace belongs to more than one dataset with an assigned behavior, Observability Platform uses the behavior assigned to the dataset that's first in the shaping order.